felipebita/ml_fraud_detection/docs/usage.md

 -   **Access the MLflow UI:**
     The MLflow UI is available at [http://localhost:5000](http://localhost:5000) to track experiments.

+## Feature Store Workflow

+-   **Apply feature store changes:**
+    This command applies the changes from your feature definitions to the feature store.
+    ```bash
+    docker compose exec app make feature-repo-apply
+    ```

 ## Documentation Workflow

 -   **Serve the documentation site locally:**